Richard Hodge

-Richard Hodge is an experienced white collar defense attorney and commercial litigator.
+Richard Hodge is an experienced white-collar crime, investigations and commercial litigation lawyer.

-Mr. Hodge’s white collar practice focuses on complex multi-agency and cross-border investigations involving bribery, corruption, money laundering, fraud, market abuse and financial sanctions.
+Mr. Hodge’s white collar practice focuses on complex multi-agency and cross-border investigations involving bribery, corruption, money laundering, fraud, tax evasion, financial sanctions, insider dealing and market manipulation.
 Mr. Hodge’s litigation practice involves complex commercial, financial and securities disputes.

-Mr. Hodge is recommended by The Legal 500 UK with clients noting that he “is as sharp as they come, professional and hardworking, with a mastery of his cases” (2022).
-Chambers UK ranked Mr. Hodge in its 2015 and 2016 editions as an “Associate to Watch” with particular recognition for his financial disputes experience, with comments from counsel including: “he’s one of the strongest associates I’ve worked with.
+Mr. Hodge is recommended by The Legal 500 UK with clients noting that he is “exceptionally available and responsive to all questions and issues” (2025) and “as sharp as they come, professional and hardworking, with a mastery of his cases” (2022).
+Chambers UK formerly ranked Mr. Hodge as an “Associate to Watch” with particular recognition for complex financial disputes, with comments from counsel including: “he’s one of the strongest associates I’ve worked with.
 He’s extremely sharp and perceptive.”

-Mr. Hodge has co-authored a number of articles and guides on white collar and securities issues, including in the Global Investigations Review and The Legal 500.
+Mr. Hodge has co-authored several articles and guides on white collar crime and investigations, including in the Global Investigations Review and The Legal 500.

 • Airbus SE in a global investigation into allegations of fraud, bribery and corruption, and subsequent coordinated settlements with the UK Serious Fraud Office, French Parquet National Financier, U.S. Department of Justice and U.S. Department of State.